carlokuyper/starwars_web/README.md

 <!-- note how you can use your gitHub link.
 Just make a path to your assets folder -->
 ![image2](https://raw.githubusercontent.com/MikeMaynard14/termoneexample/main/src/assets/mockup.jpg)

-### All The Latest Space X Data!
+### All The StarWars Data!

-Usding the Space X API, we have collected and collated all the most relevant Space X data into once seemless react experience!
+Using the StarWars API (SWAPI) and the Charts.JS API I was able to create a seamless react experience, that is designed to display all the content/information in a user-friendly manner!

 ![image3][image3]
 ### Feature 2